- 1 Article Summary: Moving to Dubai from UK

 Health Insurance Requirements

 All residents, including expats, must have valid health insurance in Dubai that meets local regulations.
-When considering health insurance for Dubai, compare employer-provided options with private plans to ensure comprehensive coverage.
+When considering health insurance for Dubai, compare employer-provided options with private plans to ensure comprehensive coverage, with many residents arranging cover using insurance for UK expats to meet Dubai’s legal requirements and access private healthcare.

 Medical Facilities and Specialists